telerik/ajax-docs/controls/grid/functionality/grouping/how-to/set-groupbyexpression-on-drag-and-drop.md

 ---
 title: Set GroupByExpression on Drag and Drop
-page_title: Set GroupByExpression on Drag and Drop | UI for ASP.NET AJAX Documentation
+page_title: Set GroupByExpression on Drag and Drop | RadGrid for ASP.NET AJAX Documentation
 description: Set GroupByExpression on Drag and Drop
 slug: grid/functionality/grouping/how-to/set-groupbyexpression-on-drag-and-drop
 tags: set,groupbyexpression,on,drag,and,drop